The Team

 in sparrow weaver societies

-Jenni Sanderson (PhD & post-doc, with Mike Cant)
+Jenni Sanderson (NERC PhD & NERC Post-doc, with Mike Cant)

 The regulation of care, mating & aggression